 In 2019, if you have an online store, you need to have a chatbot.
 This is because chatbots driven by Artificial Intelligence (AI) are proven to enhance a customer’s overall shopping experience.

 These AI assistants can also do a lot more than interacting with customers throughout the day.
-They are also capable of engaging in data and analytics, marketing activities, inventory management, and much more.
+They are also capable of engaging in data and analytics, AI marketing activities, inventory management, and much more.

 For example, chatbots can make product recommendations based on past conversations, online behavior, and search history.
 They can also send follow up messages after a purchase is made to cross-sell or build brand loyalty.